 How to become a Chartered Trade Mark Attorney

-Brands are powerful and valuable business assets – as a Chartered Trade Mark Attorney (CTMA) you will advise how to protect and exploit these.
+Brands are powerful and valuable business assets – as a Chartered Trade Mark Attorney (CTMA), part of your role will be to advise how to protect and exploit these assets both nationally and globally.

-Working with individuals and businesses, from SMEs to big multi-nationals, CTMAs help identify, protect and exploit intellectual property.
+Working with individuals and businesses, from SMEs to big multi-nationals, CTMAs help identify, protect and exploit intellectual property (IP).
 In many cases you will manage large portfolios of trade marks and other IP such as designs, copyright and domain names.

-CTMAs manage the life of a trade mark, from advising on whether a particular brand or logo can be legally used and registered and managing any oppositions, through to renewing the rights.
+CTMAs manage the life of a trade mark, from advising on whether a particular brand or logo can be legally used and registered, to managing any disputes, through to renewing the rights.

 You will advise on conflicting trade mark applications and how to stop unwelcome use of a trade mark by others and taking action if necessary.